| Kynex is pleased to

 allocate the swap quantity such that the delta in all accounts approach the

 post-trade delta, which is 50 in this example.
+Top Modifying Allocations Using the Main

 section of the interface (Figure 3), Account and Prime Broker allocations